elementor/elementor-developers-docs/src/deprecations/deprecated-action-hook.md

 }
 ```

 The new `elementor/new/action` hook will run as expected.
-In addition, the deprecation handler will run the old hook (for backwards compatibility) with some notices for developers.
+In addition, for the next seven versions the deprecation handler will run the old hook (for backwards compatibility) while sending some notifications to developers.

-After 8 major versions the code will look like this:
+After eight major versions the code will look like this:

 ```php
 class Name {